aaronpowell/aaronpowell.github.io/src/documents/posts/2010-12-24-umbraco-4-and-razor.md

---- cson
+---
   title: "Using Razor in Umbraco 4"
   metaTitle: "Using Razor in Umbraco 4"
   description: "A quick look at how to use the Razor support which is coming with Umbraco Juno (4.6)"
   revised: "2010-12-27"
   date: "2010-12-24"
-tags: ["umbraco","razor"]
+  tags:
+    - "umbraco"
+    - "razor"
   migrated: "true"
-urls: ["/umbraco-4-and-razor"]
+  urls:
-summary: """
+    - "/umbraco-4-and-razor"
-<a href=\"http://umbraco.codeplex.com/releases/view/58026\">Umbraco 4.6 download</a>
+  summary: "<a href=\"http://umbraco.codeplex.com/releases/view/58026\">Umbraco 4.6 download</a>"
-"""
 ---
 If you've been following the development of Umbraco Juno (4.6) you'll have seen that [Niels][1] [released an add-in][2] for early Juno builds to which was for working with [Razor][3], the new syntax for ASP.Net development.